A Guide to Britain's 'Big Six' Energy Suppliers

 20 minutes just to get through [...] punted to the 'move in department' [...] no resolve for a simple thing.

 The one partial exception is EDF, which has a respectable rating and some positive notes on their customer service.

 I've found EDF to be helpful [...] their overall performance and contact centre staff are [...] good.

 There are now over 60 different suppliers of gas and electricity in the UK.
 Many of the newer arrivals sport lower tariffs and higher rated customer service than the Big Six companies.

-Some of the best ranked companies in terms of customer service and value for money are Tonik Energy, Octopus Energy, and Robin Hood Energy.
+Some of the best ranked companies in terms of customer service and value for money are Tonik Energy, Octopus Energy, and Ovo Energy.